mincongzhang/AAD/detail_explain.md

 ### Automatic Differentiation Forward Mode - Dual Number Implementation

 Let's think about how do we implement dual numbers.
 The implementation is in fact very similiar to the implementation of complex numbers as a class.
-We can write a dual number in the following form for real numbers $a$ and $b$:
+We can write a dual number in the following form for real numbers $r$ and $i$:

-$$a + b \times d$$
+$$r + i d$$

-We call $a$ the real part and $b$ the infinitesimal part.
-Or we can make the variable more readable following the programming's best practices:
+We call $r$ the real part and $i$ the infinitesimal part.

-$$real + infsimal \times d$$

 We can now define the class by